47Billion/netty-http/README.md

 relatively easy to write a RESTFUL HTTP service using netty, the mapping between HTTP routes to handlers is not a straight-forward task.

-Mapping the routes to method handlers requires writing custom `ChannelHandler`s and a lot of boilerplate code as well as knowledge of Netty's internals in order to correctly chain different handlers.The mapping could be error prone and tedious when a service handles a lot of end-points.
+Mapping the routes to method handlers requires writing custom channel handlers and a lot of boilerplate code as well as knowledge of Netty's internals in order to correctly chain different handlers.The mapping could be error prone and tedious when a service handles a lot of end-points.